 St. Peter’s Parish Endowment: In May of 2013, St. Peter’s established its first parish-wide endowment.
 A gift to the parish endowment will be professionally invested and will grow over time to generate income that may be used for capital purchases and repairs, school and youth programs, equipment purchases and more.
 Click Here to learn more about our St. Peter’s Parish Endowment Fund.

-St. Peter’s Endowment Trust Fund for Catholic Education: Established in 1990, funds donated to this endowment are invested to return income that is used exclusively for school/Catholic education.
+St. Peter’s Endowment Trust Fund for Catholic Education: Established in 1990, funds donated to this endowment are invested to return income that is restricted to use by St. Peter’s School and/or Catholic education at the parish.
+Click Here to learn more about the St. Peter’s Endowment Trust Fund for Catholic Education.

 The exact language you use in your legal document is important.
 If you are considering naming St. Peter’s parish in on a beneficiary designation form, your will or trust, please use the following language: